keirthana/anbox-cloud-docs/howto/cluster/scale-up.md

 Adding additional LXD units or removing existing ones is not an instant operation.
 Adding a new node, for example, can take 5-10 minutes and must be planned in advance.
 The deployment of a single node will include the following steps:

 1. Allocation of a new machine from the underlying cloud provider
-2. Machine startup and first time initialisation
+2. Machine startup and first time initialization
 3. LXD installation
 4. Registration of the LXD node with the existing cluster and AMS
-5. Synchronisation of necessary artefacts from other nodes in the LXD cluster (for example, images)
+5. Synchronization of necessary artifacts from other nodes in the LXD cluster (for example, images)

 To add additional LXD nodes, run the following commands: